OfficeDev/hands-on-labs/O3653/O3653-9 Groups API/QuickStartLab.md

-# Connect to groups, add a member, see the group files and conversations
+# Microsoft Graph to connect to groups, add a member, see the group files and conversations
 In this lab, you will use Microsoft Graph to integrate Groups, its files, conversations and events with an ASP.NET MVC application.